Indian Institutes of Management Act, 2017

 The Indian Institute of Management Act, 2017 (IAST: Bhāratīya Prabaṃdhana Saṃsthāna Adhiniyama, 2017) is an Indian legislation.
-The Act declared the Indian Institutes of Management as institutions of national importance and enabled them to offer degrees and further make substantial changes in their administration.
+The Act declared the Indian Institutes of Management as institutions of national importance and enabled them to offer degrees and make substantial changes in their administration.

 Premise

 The bill was approved by the Union Cabinet on 24 January 2017.

-The Act was introduced as a bill in Lok Sabha by the Minister of Human Resource Development, Prakash Javadekar, on 9 February 2017.
+The Act was introduced as a bill in the Lok Sabha by the Minister of Human Resource Development, Prakash Javadekar, on 9 February 2017.
 The bill was passed by the Lok Sabha on 28 July 2017, and by the Rajya Sabha on 19 December 2017.
 After receiving the President's assent, the bill became an Act on 31 December 2017.

 Provisions

-The Act declares Indian Institutes of Management as institutions of national importance and grants them the power to give degrees.
+The Act declares Indian Institutes of Management as institutions of national importance and grants them the power to grant degrees.

 Board of governors

 The Act provides for the creation of a boards of governors, which would act as the principal executive body for each IIM, and would appoint one director for each IIM, whose pay is ₹225,000 in seventh pay commission but who is entitled to a variable pay.

 The board of governors would have a maximum of nineteen members including one chairperson of the board; a nominee each from central and state governments; two members of the faculty; four eminent personalities from fields including education and industry, one of whom has to be a woman, and; the director of the institute.